fairhopeweb/sauropod/README.md

   Sauropod
 </h1>
 <h2 align="center">
-  Your TOTP Tokens in the menubar
+  All Your TOTP Codes On Your Desktop
 </h2>

 <p align="center">